FAMILY: Seeing My Mother/Family Face-to-Face for the First Time in 18 years

 I called my mother on Christmas, at which time she told me that she heard a radio personality discussing events in DC and said to herself, "He's going to talk about Eric".
 Sure enough, he did.
 She explained that what he said was not good and she went on to express support for what I do, even suggesting that she might be called of God to actively support me in the near future, even traveling to DC.
 During that conversation, she also told me that she wanted to have a family reunion on Thanksgiving 2011.

 On Thanksgiving, I called her to say that I was sorry that I couldn't make it.
 I actually felt ashamed, knowing that I'd had 11 months to save money for the trip.
 It was welcome news when my mother told me that the family reunion had been postponed until her 75th birthday nine months later.
-I purposed in my heart at that time that I wouldn't let it be said that I couldn't save enough money to make the trip with a full 20 months to do so.
+I purposed in my heart at that time that I wouldn't let it be said that I couldn't save enough money to make the trip with a full 20 months to do so -- nine of them still in front of me.

 On the morning of Wednesday, August 22nd, just when I was beginning to think that nothing else could go wrong, my cell phone began to malfunction.
 I didn't have the time or money to get it fixed, as I was busy making last-minute preparations for the trip.
 Those preparations included picking up $40 that I was owed on Thursday the 23rd and receiving a $40 donation the same day.
 (Upon my return to DC, my phone would eventually cost $60 to fix.
 It needed a new screen.)